CORRECT: COndensed eRror RECognition via knowledge Transfer in multi-agent systems: Experiments

 \paragraph{Metrics.} Following existing advances~\citep{zhang2025agent}, we report \emph{step-level accuracy}, which provides actionable debugging signals.
 To account for the ambiguity of error attribution, we additionally report accuracy@k, where predictions within $k$ steps of the ground truth are treated as correct, e.g., Acc@0 requires identifying the exact erroneous step, while Acc@1 tolerates an offset of one step.
 This better reflects practical debugging scenarios, where approximate localization is often sufficient.
-We report the average performance over five independent runs.